junbetterway/auth0-rbac-angular-ts/README.md

 This repository serves as a basic example on how to secure your SPA using __[Angular 11](https://angular.io/)__.
 Also, this tutorial focuses on role-based access control which is supported by __[Auth0](https://auth0.com/)__ - see [Auth0 - Role-Based Access Control](https://auth0.com/docs/authorization/rbac) tutorial.

 __[Auth0](https://auth0.com/)__ Angular SDK has simplified the login integration, authentication service, http intereceptors (and more) with your SPA.
-See [Auth0 Quickstart for Angular](https://auth0.com/docs/quickstart/spa/angular) for more details on how to setup your application.
+See [Auth0 Quickstart for Angular](https://auth0.com/docs/quickstart/spa/angular) for more details on how to setup your application quickly.

+For more detailed steps, you can also read this [__guide__](https://auth0.com/blog/complete-guide-to-angular-user-authentication/) as a reference.

 Lastly, please clone the __[backend module](https://github.com/junbetterway/auth0-rbac-spring-sec)__ which is readily integrated to this front-end repository.